 In the new Jerusalem, the throne of God is identified as "the throne of God and of the Lamb" (Rev 22:3),

 and Jesus identifies Himself with the same title that His Father uses of Himself (Rev 1:8;

 3. What is the significance of the Davidic Covenant?

-Davidic Covenant expands on the Seed aspect of the Abrahamic
+Davidic Covenant expands on the king aspect of the Abrahamic Covenant.
+The

-reveals that the Seed will come from the House of David.
+reveals that the King with the everlasting kingdom will come from the House of David.